 Don Salvador Benedicto

-The Municipality of Don Salvador Benedicto is a 4th class municipality with a total of 25,662 settlers and is divided into 7 Barangays.
+The Municipality of Don Salvador Benedicto is a 4th class municipality in Negros Occidental with a total of 25,662 settlers and is divided into 7 Barangays.
 Being hailed as the summer capital of the Negros Occidental, the place is visited not only by local tourists but also with foreigners.
 People would love to enjoy the serene and peaceful environment aura of the place over the other nearby towns and cities.

 Yearly, they celebrate the Kali-kalihan festival every 2nd of February which aims to uplift and promote their cultural heritage.
-Some of its famous landmark are the Viewing Deck or also called as Lantawan (a view of the Malatan-og waterfalls), Villa Ica (a natural man-made place perfect for those who would like to hibernate from the busy life of the town), and Pine trees( witness the beautiful line of pine trees that stretches up to 1.7 kilometre).
+Some of its famous landmark are the Viewing Deck or also called as Lantawan (a view of the Malatan-og waterfalls), Villa Ica (a natural man-made place perfect for those who would like to hibernate from the busy life of the town), and Pine trees( witness the beautiful line of pine trees that stretches up to 1.7 kilometer).

 Bonista Resort, Escalante City

 More than the marine life that they treasure, there are also two distinct spots found in the city.
 First is the Mt.
 Lunay, a mountain that is well-known for local hikers.
-Second is the Jomabo Island, a place where tourists flocks to enjoy the scenery of the two existing ecosystems and at the same time enjoy the great things the island has to offer.
+Second is Jomabo Island, a place where tourists flocks to enjoy the scenery of the two existing ecosystems and at the same time enjoy the great things the island has to offer.
 The City may not be as advanced as the others in terms of scenic spots but they are leading in terms of preservation of their existing ecosystems, and that is something really unique and admirable about the City.

-Not only they are rich in marine resources but they are also into agriculture due to the fact that they are gifted with a fertile land.
+Not only they are rich in marine resources but they are also into agriculture due to the fact that they are gifted with fertile land.
 This makes it easier for them to plant, cultivate, and harvest different plants which they sell to the other parts of the province.
 The place that they are proud of in this place is the New Himamaylan Coliseum, which is intended as a gathering place for different events and festivities.

 Sta.
 Maria Magdalena Church, Hinigaran

-The Municipality of Hinigaran is a 1st class municipality with total settlers of 85,602 and is divided into 24 Barangays.
+The Municipality of Hinigaran is a 1st class municipality in Negros Occidental with total settlers of 85,602 and is divided into 24 Barangays.
 They have the famous landmarks such as the Century-old Church (famous for its Romanesque Architecture), Senator Esperidion Guanco Bridge, Old Church Convent, Rizal Park (with World War II Soldiers Statues), Paradiso Beach Resort (a class resort with multiple amenities), Talabahan Plantation (focused on oysters), and the Canonoy Beach Resort (perfect for family outings).

-The Municipality of Hinoba-an is also a 1st class municipality with a total population of 56,819 and is divided into 13 Barangays.
+The Municipality of Hinoba-an is also a 1st class municipality in Negros Occidental with a total population of 56,819 and is divided into 13 Barangays.
 They make use of the language listed in the Komisyon ng Wikang Filipino, the Minagahat Language.
 Such language is essential for the people of the town because they would like to preserve their old culture and arts using this language.

 They have the Pagbanaag Festival which aims to have a day of merry-making.
-The place is also home to of many landmarks such as the Salvacion Cave (it has a natural covered pools which are perfect for those who would like to go for a day swimming), Ubong Cave, Happy Valley Beach Resort (high-class resort with modern and imported facilities), and the Brazaville Resort (simple yet affordable resort perfect for those who would like to have beach celebrations or gatherings).
+The place is also home to of many landmarks such as the Salvacion Cave (it has natural covered pools which are perfect for those who would like to go for a day swimming), Ubong Cave, Happy Valley Beach Resort (high-class resort with modern and imported facilities), and the Brazaville Resort (simple yet affordable resort perfect for those who would like to have beach celebrations or gatherings).

 The Municipality of Ilog is a 2nd class municipality with a total population of 57,389 and is divided into 15 Barangays.
 The reason for the place being named as “ilog” is because it is surrounded by the longest river of Negros Occidental.
 They also have the celebrations of three amazing events, the Kisi-Kisi Festival, Feast Celebration, and the Ilog Talaba Festival.

 The Kisi-Kisi Festival is a street dance parade and competition that aims to give tribute to the gift of marine resources of the town.
-The feats celebration, on the other hand, aims to celebrate and honor the Senor Santo Nino as their patron saint.
+The feats celebration, on the other hand, aims to celebrate and honor Senor Santo Nino as their patron saint.
 While the Ilog Talaba Festival is perfect for those who are fond of eating because this is a competition of eating all you can oysters.
 They have three landmarks which are the Mt.
-Kanlaoron , Dancalan Cave System (divided into three caved, the Cueva Kabog, Cueva Tubig, and the Cueva Intsik), and the Andulauan Bird Sanctuary (a safe haven for the migratory birds).
+Kanlaon, Dancalan Cave System (divided into three caved, the Cueva Kabog, Cueva Tubig, and the Cueva Intsik), and the Andulauan Bird Sanctuary (a safe haven for the migratory birds).

 Ultimately, the places to visit in this town are the Glory Hill (a hill most visited during Holy Week as a form of pilgrimage), Ancestral House of the Miranda Family, Century-old Bell, and the Lima-lima Falls.

-The City is also rich when it comes to tourists’ spots, they are proud to have the Mag-Aso Falls, Balicaocao Ecological Park, Mag-Aso Cave, and Hagdanan Cave.
+The City is also rich when it comes to tourists’ spots, they are proud to have the Mag-Aso Falls, Balicaocao Ecological Park, and Hagdanan Cave.
 The local tourism of the City exerts effort in order to further develop and enhance the tourists’ spots they have so as to attract more visitors.

 Pasalamat Festival, La Carlota City

-La Carlota City
+La Carlota City, Negros Occidental

-Just like the rest of the country, the climate here is also divided into the dry season (January to May) and wet season (June to December).
+Just like the rest of the country, the climate here is also divided into the dry season (January to May) and the wet season (June to December).
 The place is also a haven of many tourists’ spots such as the La Granja Agricultural Research Center (a place for those who would like to learn more about agriculture), Central Azucacera de La Carlota or also known as the Iron Dinosaur, Guintubdan Pavilion, Muscovado Sugar Mill Brick Chimney Ruins, Mt.
 Kanlaon Natural Park, ECJ Durian Farms, Haguimit Hill Top Resort, Le Grand Dairy Products, Paraiso Masulog Spring Resort, Catholic Church of Our Lady of Peace, and the Lenten special Good Friday re-enactment, the Kalbaryo.
 Given the many activities to do in the city, it is inevitable to see foreigners moving around the city at any time of the year.

-The Municipality of La Castellana is a 1st class municipality divided into 13 Barangays with a total population of 74,855.
+The Municipality of La Castellana, Negros Occidental is a 1st class municipality divided into 13 Barangays with a total population of 74,855.
 With its location situated at the bottom of the Kanlaon Volcano, this provided the town with a lot of natural resources and advantages such as natural hot springs as well as scenic waterfalls.
 The source of living of people in this town is focused on sugarcane, and farming of rice and banana.

 They also celebrate yearly the Bailes de Luces every 5th of January (a street dancing competition), Banana Festival every April (showcasing the variety of Banana) and Senior San Vicente Ferrer Feast Day whereas tourists along with devotees attend for enjoyment and for healing purposes.
 As for the landmarks or place to visit, they also have a number of places which attracts the tourists.
 They have the Mt.
-Kanlaon Natural Park Administration Center (a man-made forest), Caduhada Spring Resort (the water is said to have therapeutic and healing features), Tulo-tulo Cave (source of spring water), Hda.
+Kanlaon Natural Park Administration Center (a man-made forest), Caduhada Spring Resort (the water is said to have therapeutic and healing features), Tulo-Tulo Cave (source of spring water), Hda.
 Luisa Farm and Resort (botanical paradise with an amazing view of the Mount Kanlaon), Mandayao Twin Falls (health spa), Tikoy-tikoy Spring Resort (resort with mini-zoo and variety of tree species), Baji-baji Spring Resort (big and small pools with fresh spring water), and the Mandayao Shell Cave (beautiful scene of stalactites).

-The Municipality of Moises Padilla, a 3rd class municipality is divided into 15 Barangays with a total population of 41,386 people.
-The place is rich with dairy products as well as animals which makes it as their primary source of living.
+The Municipality of Moises Padilla, Negros Occidental a 3rd class municipality is divided into 15 Barangays with a total population of 41,386 people.
+The place is rich with dairy products as well as animals which makes it their primary source of living.
 They export dairy animals to other parts of the entire Negros Occidental.

 One good thing about the place is that it offers an amazing view of the perfect cone shape Kanlaon Volcano.
 They also have an existing natural spring at the center of the town whereas they try to maintain it organically as much as possible.
 They do not make use of any chemical and other scientific resources to maintain and clean the natural spring.
 They celebrate the Magayon Festival whereas the people dress imitating any livestock animals which can be found in the town.
 The place which deserves a visit is the Ang Turuban sa Balanhigan (resort), Old Municipal Building (historical place because it was built in the year the 1950’s), Japanese Barracks (historical place during the World War II), and the Kaitulari Eco-Tourism Zone.